Stormgade 8: Johan Fr. Schalburg

 The building was later acquired by the vintner Johan Fr.
 Schalburg.
 The company had been founded by Johan Heinrich Schalburg on 7 June 1817 in Nyborg on Funen and was moved to Copenhagen in 1870.

 Evald Bach (born 1898) acquired the firm in 1938.
 It was based at Stormgade 8 until at least the 1950s.

 The printing business Vilh.
 Søborg's Efterfølger was also based in the building in 1910.
 In 1945, it relocated to Amaliegade 11.
 Dansk Dental Depor, a wholesale Company catering to dental clinics, was also based in the building in 1950.

 Architecture

 The two town houses from 1838 which were merged into a single property in 1748 were both two storeys tall.
 The western town house was just three bays wide.
 The eastern town house was four bays wide and its ground floor was originally used as stable.
 A perpendicular building on the rear was also merged into the property in 1748.
 The entire complex was heightened by one floor in 1845.
 The building front seen today dates mainly from this renovation.
 The gateways from both of theoriginal houses has been retained.
 Two round reliefs are embedded in the wall above the western gateway, depicting a man riding an oxen /left) and a seated man holding a bunch og grapes (right).

 Today

-One the first floor is a five-room condominium.
+On the first floor is a five-room condominium.
 On the second floor is an eight-room condominium.